CSE321-Fall2021/cse321-portfolio-skylar-kantor/Project 1/readme.md

 int oddPress: 0 on even presses, 1 on odd presses

 int buttonHeld: a flag variable set to 1 when Button 1 is pressed

+InterruptIn Button1: The button on PC_13

+DigitalOut BlueLED: The LED on PB_7

 ----------
 API and Built In Elements Used